2023 Best Construction Engineering Bachelor's Degree Schools

 Top 10 Best Construction Engineering Bachelor's Degree Schools

-Our 2023 rankings named National University the best school in the United States for construction engineering students working on their bachelor’s degree.
+Our analysis found National University to be the best school for construction engineering students who want to pursue a bachelor’s degree in the United States.
 National University is a large private not-for-profit school located in the city of La Jolla.

 While working on their Bachelor's Degree, construction engineering majors at National University accumulate an average of around $32,330 in student debt.

-You’ll join some of the best and brightest minds around you if you attend Purdue University - Main Campus.
-The school came in at #2 on this year’s Best Construction Engineering Bachelor’s Degree Schools list.
-Located in the city of West Lafayette, Purdue is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend Purdue University - Main Campus.
+It ranked #2 on our 2023 Best Construction Engineering Bachelor’s Degree Schools list.
+Located in the small city of West Lafayette, Purdue is a public college with a very large student population.

-Read full report on Construction Engineering at Purdue University - Main Campus
+Full Construction Engineering at Purdue University - Main Campus Report

 Out of the 26 schools in the United States that were part of this year’s ranking, Iowa State University landed the # 4 spot on the list.
-Located in the city of Ames, Iowa State is a public school with a fairly large student population.
+Located in the city of Ames, Iowa State is a public college with a very large student population.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $368.